Pohjanmaa-class corvette: General characteristics

-The Pohjanmaa class will feature a combined diesel-electric and gas (CODLAG) propulsion system with a total output of 28 MW.
-During normal patrol operations, the ship's twin ice-strengthened controllable pitch propellers are driven by electric propulsion motors.
-However, two of the four 12-cylinder MAN 12V175D type diesel generating sets are installed on double resilient mountings within soundproof enclosures to reduce noise and vibration during anti-submarine warfare (ASW) missions.
-When higher speeds are required, a single General Electric LM2500 gas turbine driving both propeller shafts via a common gearbox can be used to achieve speeds in excess of 26 kn.
-For low-speed maneuvering, the ships are fitted with two bow thrusters.
+The Pohjanmaa class features a combined diesel-electric and gas (CODLAG) propulsion system with a total output of 28 MW.
+During normal operations, the ships' twin ice-strengthened controllable pitch propellers are driven by electric propulsion motors.
+Electrical power is generated by four 12-cylinder MAN 12V175D diesel generating sets, two of which are mounted on resilient foundations within soundproof enclosures to reduce noise and vibration during anti-submarine warfare operations.

+For high-speed operations, a single General Electric LM2500 gas turbine driving both propeller shafts via a common gearbox provides a maximum speed in excess of 26 kn.
+For low-speed manoeuvring, the ships are fitted with two bow thrusters.

 Combat management system, communication system and sensors

-The combat management system (CMS) of the Pohjanmaa-class corvettes will be provided by the Swedish defence company Saab.
-The integrated communication system (ICS) TactiCall is provided by Saab.
-Built around the 9LV CMS, the system will include Sea Giraffe 4A FF fixed-face AESA and Sea Giraffe 1X short-range 3D radars installed on a Saab Lightweight Integrated Mast (SLIM), two CEROS 200 fire control directors, TactiCall integrated communications system, and a laser warning system.
-Before final selection, the Finnish Navy shortlisted Saab together with Lockheed Martin Canada and Atlas Elektronik as the potential combat management system provider and integrator.
+The combat management system (CMS) of the Pohjanmaa-class corvettes is provided by the Swedish defence company Saab.
+The system is based on Saab's 9LV CMS and incorporates the TactiCall integrated communication system.

+The sensor suite includes Sea Giraffe 4A FF fixed-face active electronically scanned array (AESA) radar and Sea Giraffe 1X short-range 3D radar mounted on Saab's Lightweight Integrated Mast (SLIM), as well as two CEROS 200 fire-control directors and a laser warning system.
+Prior to the selection of Saab, the Finnish Navy had shortlisted Saab, Lockheed Martin Canada, and Atlas Elektronik as potential CMS providers and integrators.

-The underwater sensor suite will consist of Kongsberg's SS2030 active hull-mounted sonar and SD9500 lightweight over-the-side dipping sonar.
-In addition, Pohjanmaa-class corvettes will be equipped with Patria's lightweight dual-tow Sonac DTS that includes both an active variable-depth sonar as well as a passive towed receiving array.
+The underwater sensor suite consists of Kongsberg's SS2030 hull-mounted sonar and SD9500 lightweight dipping sonar.
+In addition, the ships are equipped with Patria's Sonac DTS dual-towed sonar system, which combines an active variable-depth sonar and a passive towed array for anti-submarine warfare.